 In 2007, Swedish researchers that consuming nitrate鈥攖hat nitric oxide precursor鈥攎akes exercise more efficient, enabling you to burn less oxygen while sustaining a given pace.
 Two years later, a team led by Andrew Jones at the University of Exeter that you could get a similar effect by drinking nitrate-rich beet juice.

 In subsequent years, researchers tested the effects of beet juice on various types of exercise.
 Crucially, Jones鈥檚 group figured out how to strip the nitrate from beet juice to create an undetectable placebo, and found that athletes improved their performance when given regular beet juice but not nitrate-free beet juice.
 That made the claims much more convincing.
-Meanwhile, a company called began selling beet juice with standardized nitrate levels, and eventually added to make the doses more palatable.
+Meanwhile, a company called Beet-It began selling beet juice with standardized nitrate levels, and eventually added to make the doses more palatable.

 When the International Olympic Committee put together on sports supplements in 2018, they included beet juice as one of just five performance-boosting supplements with solid evidence.
 (The others were caffeine, creatine, baking soda, and beta-alanine.)